4 Reasons Not to Apologize for Your Body: Thoughts from a body image therapy in salt lake city

 Your body deserves kindness

-What would the world be like if there was more focus on giving our bodies the respect that they deserve?
-You know, rather than trying to shrink them or berate them for everything they aren’t but to give them kindness instead.
-This is the year that I decided to set an intention of not making apologies disclaimers for my body.
+What would the world be like if there were more focus on giving our bodies the respect that they deserve?
+You know, rather than trying to shrink them or berate them for everything they aren’t, but to give them kindness instead.
+This is the year that I decided to set an intention of not making apologies or disclaimers for my body.
 What my hair looks like, what clothes I’m wearing or not wearing is something that I want to spend my energy talking about or apologizing for anymore.

 You don’t have to apologize for your appearance.